Scandinavian Folktales and More

 Phoebe Gilman's ‘’Something from Nothing,’’ tells of a boy whose grandfather makes him a precious blanket.
 As Joseph grows older the blanket is made into smaller and smaller pieces of clothing, first a jacket, then a vest, a handkerchief, and finally a button.

-When he loses the button, the boy is told, ''You can't make something from nothing.''
+When he loses the button, the boy is told, ''You can't make something from anything.''
 Joseph does he writes a story about his blanket.

 Francine Prose's ‘’You Never Know,’’ is also a quiet story with a subtle message.
 The townspeople make fun of Schmuel the shoemaker because he often gives away shoes for free.